 - The vendor will see the bids that are being made;

-- They can ask their estate agent to arrange a modern auction to help sell their home.
+- They can ask their estate agent to arrange a one to help sell their home.

 Why choose a modern auction sale?

-There will be vendors wondering why they should choose a modern auction sale rather than opting for a traditional auction.
+There will be vendors wondering why they should choose a modern auction sale rather than opting for a traditional one.

-This will depend on your personal circumstances and property type and the pros and cons for both types of auctions.
+This will depend on your personal circumstances and property type and the pros and cons for both types.

 The benefits of a traditional auction include: